AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-share.md

    >[!NOTE]
    >
-   >   If you do not see the _[!UICONTROL Switch Accounts]_ control, contact the primary account holder and confirm they have your correct [account information](#set-up-a-shared-account).
+   >   If you do not see the _[!UICONTROL Switch Accounts]_ control, contact the primary account holder and confirm that they have entered your correct [account information](#set-up-a-shared-account).

 1. To gain access to the shared account, set **[!UICONTROL Switch Accounts]** to the name of the shared account.